 You can contact CPS at website, www.cps.neu.edu.

-We require a “C” grade or better for credits to be accepted from an accredited institiution.
+We require a “B” grade or better in prerequisite courses for credits to be accepted from an accredited institution.

 YES, you may apply to the program without having completed all of the pre-requisites; however, your prerequisite courses must be completed before you begin the program in the Fall semester.
 Please include a letter with your application indicating where and when you will be completing the remaining prerequisite courses.
 If you are unsure if the college or university where you are taking the pre-requisite course is accredited, contact the respective college or university.